Mutual Visibility in Graphs: for special graph classes

 The following lemma characterizes some graph classes in terms of their \mvn. \begin{lemma} Let $G=(V,E)$ be a graph such that $|V|=n$.
 Then \begin{enumerate} \item $\mu(G)=1 \iff G \sim \overline{K_n}$ (if $G$ is connected: $\mu(G)=1 \iff G \sim K_1$); \item $\mu(G)=2\iff$ $n>1$ and $G\sim P_n$ or $G$ is the disjoint union of at most $n-1$ path graphs; \item $\mu(G)=|V|\iff G \sim K_n$; \item if $G$ is connected and $|V|>2$: $\mu(G)=|E|\iff G \sim K_{1,n-1}$ or $G$ is a triangle \end{enumerate}

 \end{lemma} \begin{proof} \begin{enumerate} \item $(\Rightarrow)$ Since $\mu(G)=1$, $E$ must be empty otherwise there exist $xy\in E$, and $x$ and $y$ are mutually visible, so $\mu(G)\geq 2$.
 Hence $G$ is a graph with $n$ vertices and no edges, that is $\overline{K_n}$\\ $(\Leftarrow)$ Since $E$ is empty there are no paths between vertices, then any \mvs cannot have more than one point.
 Hence $\mu(G)=1$. \item $(\Rightarrow)$ Since $\mu(G)=2$, then $n>1$.
 Assume now by contradiction that $G$ is not isomorphic to $P_n$ and $G$ is not the disjoint union of $n-1$ path graphs.
 Since at least one connected component of $G$ has at least two vertices, $\Delta(G)$ cannot be zero.
 If $\Delta(G)=1$, $G$ would be the disjoint union of $K_1$ and $P_2$ graphs, but this is not possible.
 For the same reason, if $\Delta(G)=2$ at least one connected component must be a cycle graph $C_k$, for a certain $k$, impossible since $\mu(C_k)=3$ by Lemma~\ref{lem:PnCn}.
-Then $\Delta(G)\geq 3$, but by Lemma~\ref{lem:omegaDelta}, also in this case $\mu(G)\geq 3$.\\ $(\Leftarrow)$ If $n=2$ or all the connect component of $G$ have at most two vertices, then $\mu(G)=2$.
-If $n>2$, $\mu(G)=2$ by Lemma~\ref{lem:PnCn} applied to a connected component of $G$ with more than two vertices, that must exist since the connected components are at most $n-1$. \item $(\Rightarrow)$ Since all vertices are in mutual visibility then $G$ is connected.
+Then $\Delta(G)\geq 3$, but by Lemma~\ref{lem:gpDelta}, also in this case $\mu(G)\geq 3$.\\ $(\Leftarrow)$ Since $n\geq2$, $\mu(G)=2$ by Lemma~\ref{lem:PnCn} applied to a connected component of $G$ with more than two vertices, that must exist since the connected components are at most $n-1$. \item $(\Rightarrow)$ Since all vertices are in mutual visibility then $G$ is connected.
 Moreover each $u,v\in V$ must be adjacent otherwise in any shortest path connecting them there is at least one vertex, that is a point since the \mvs is $V$.\\ $(\Leftarrow)$ Obvious since all pair of vertices are adjacent and then mutually visible. \item $(\Rightarrow)$ Since $G$ is connected, $|E|\geq |V|-1$.
 Moreover $|V|\geq \mu(G)= |E|$.
 Then $|E|\leq |V|\leq |E|+1$.
 If $|V|=|E|=\mu(G)$ then, by point 3), $G$ is a clique graph and then a triangle (the only case where $|E|=\frac{n(n-1)} 2 = n = |V|$).
 If $|V|=|E|+1$, $G$ is a tree with $|V|>2$ vertices and $\mu(G)=|V|-1$ points.
 Then only one vertex is not a point.
-It can be a leaf only if $|V|=3$ (and then $G\sim K_{1,2}$) otherwise there is a path with at least three points in mutual visibility, a contradiction by Lemma~\ref{lem:PnCn}.
+It can be a leaf only if $|V|=3$ (and then $G\sim K_{1,2}$) otherwise there is a convex path connecting two leaves with at least three points in mutual visibility, a contradiction by Lemmas~\ref{lem:mv_subset} and~\ref{lem:PnCn}.
 For the same reason, when $G\not \sim K_{1,2}$, it is the only vertex that is not a leaf.
-Then the graph $G$ is a star with $n$ vertices, that is $G\sim K_{1,n-1}$.\\ $(\Leftarrow)$ Obvious if $G$ is a triangle, otherwise, by Lemma~\ref{lem:omegaDelta}, $\mu(G)\geq\Delta(G)=deg(v)=|V|-1=|E|$, where $v$ is the center of $G$.
+Then the graph $G$ is a star with $n$ vertices, that is $G\sim K_{1,n-1}$.\\ $(\Leftarrow)$ Obvious if $G$ is a triangle, otherwise, by Lemma~\ref{rem:homega}, $\mu(G)\geq\Delta(G)=deg(v)=|V|-1=|E|$, where $v$ is the center of $G$.
 However $\mu(G)$ cannot be larger than $|E|=|V|-1$ otherwise $v$ should be a point, preventing the mutual visibility among the pendant vertices. \end{enumerate} \end{proof}